Tenato logo

 But if you’ve never really enjoyed the selling side (and perhaps were not a true ace of it) at least you have the advantage of understanding what it takes to do sales.
 If you want to do project management, graphic design, digital advertising, social media, there is ample training for these things online and elsewhere.

-Build a Portfolio on Spec
+Build a Portfolio “on Spec”

 Once you have some training, you can dive in by building your own portfolio, and basing it on doing work for real, potential clients you’d like to have.
 If you can handle a bit of sales, you can then pitch your concepts to them.
+This is called doing work “on spec” – which means you are speculating – guessing that someone might buy what you’ve already made, and if not, well, it’s your risk.

 If this still gives you the heebie jeebies, you can pitch your concepts to potential marketing employers – but yes, you’ll have to show your work to somebody eventually.